Coronavirus (COVID-19) Information

 - the availability to issue sanctions, including fixed penalty notices in line with local authorities’ codes of conduct

 School uniform, bags and water bottles

-However if you have any particular concerns that you would like to discuss then please contact me by email at email@example.com and I will be very happy to help reassure you and answer any questions you may have.
+If parents or carers have any other concerns that you would like to discuss with me then please telephone the school office or contact me by email at email@example.com and I will be very happy to answer any questions you may have.